-First Steps is a 30 minute class parents attend before their child’s baptism or dedication.
+First Steps is a 30 minute class parents attend before their child’s baptism or dedication and it is required.
 The class prepares parents for the commitment of the celebration and shares how Sunnybrook partners with parents to raise children to love and serve God.
 Upon completion of the class you will be able to register for baptism or dedication.
 If you are unable to attend the First Steps class on your scheduled class date, please contact the church office.

 What is Infant Baptism?

 Baptism, whether administered to those who profess their faith or to those presented for baptism as children, are one and the same.
 The baptism of infants witnesses that God loves us even before we are able to respond in faith.

 What is Dedication?

 Parents who desire to reserve baptism for when their child chooses baptism for themselves, may present their children for dedication.

 To participate in either infant baptism or dedication, at least one or both of the parents have made a commitment to a personal relationship with Jesus Christ.
 We recognize that there are many families in which only one parent has come to faith and the spouse that is not yet a believer would still like to participate—and we encourage that.

 What should I expect during Infant Baptism or Dedication?

 During either service, you (parent(s)) stand before God, your family and your church community, declaring your desire to raise your child in a God-honoring way.
 Because you are the key role models for your children, you play a primary role in the service.
 You will be asked to affirm the following commitments: